 Most of the students enrolled in Summer@Carroll are not enrolled at Carroll School in the winter.
 Many students return for more than one summer of academic strengthening and day camp fun.

 Summer@Carroll has a full-time nurse on duty all day who acts as the Health Care Supervisor for the program.
-In addition, supervisors and counselors are certified in first aid and CPR.
+In addition, supervisors and counselors are certified in first aid.
 Summer@Carroll has a doctor who acts as Health Care Consultant for the summer.
 Emerson Hospital in Concord is used in case of emergencies.

 There are three activity periods each afternoon for Elementary/Middle School students.
 Beginning Readers who have a shorter day have two activity periods.
 During these blocks, activity directors plan the activities for the camp groups they have scheduled.
 Each camper is exposed to many different games, crafts and activities in the course of the week.

 High School Readiness students have a more flexible afternoon schedule.
 One day they may be involved with activities at Carroll while another day may have them traveling into Boston for an event or to visit a museum.

 Summer@Carroll is not accredited by the Massachusetts Department of Education.
 Summer@Carroll is considered a recreational day camp program and complies with all Massachusetts Department of Public Health regulations and is licensed by the Lincoln and Waltham Boards of Health.

 All Summer@Carroll students entering Grades 1-7 receive individualized language tutoring using the Orton-Gillingham approach each day of the program.
 In some cases, Beginning Readers rising first graders may receive tutoring in a pair working with a tutor.
 High School Readiness students (entering Grades 8-9) do not have language tutorials, usually, but accommodations can be made for tutoring if its critical to the student’s academic success.
 HSR students focus on writing, research and study skills during their morning academic blocks.